Entry and Insurance

 • Arrival and departure dates

 Our fall semester begins on 1 August and ends on 31 January.
 Our spring semester begins on 1 February and ends on 31 July.
-Yet, you don’t need to arrive until the Welcome Week or, if you are participating, before the International Summer or Winter Academy starts.
+Yet, you do not need to arrive in Mannheim until the Welcome Week or, if applicable, before the start of the International Summer or Winter Academy.

 The examination period ends before Christmas (fall semester) or by the middle of June (spring semester), respectively.
 After your last examination, you may return to your home institution.
-The following list contains the official semester details, the lecture period, and the regular and alternate examination dates.
+The following list contains the official academic calendar, the lecture period, and the regular and alternate examination dates.

 Insurance